12 fish you've probably never heard of but should eat

 Gulf Coast: Red snapper

 What makes it a great choice?
 With EDF’s help, Gulf of Mexico red snapper has been sustainably managed since 2007.
 Populations have increased significantly.
-Fishermen in this area also have reduced discards (unwanted fish caught accidentally) by 50%.
+Fishermen in this area also have reduced discards (unwanted fish caught accidentally) by 50 percent.

 Kitchen notes: A highly versatile, firm-fleshed fish, red snapper has a mild nutty flavor.